 Innocent Infringement

-Especially in cases where the design wasn’t clearly marked as registered, courts tend to be more lenient.
+Especially in cases where the original design wasn’t clearly marked as registered, courts tend to be more lenient.
 This is why it is crucial to ensure that your registration number is visible on your products.

 Unjustified Threats